 The Ministry of Justice are content there will be negligible extra costs on the justice system arising from any prohibition.

 Other impacts have been considered and none have been identified.

 Monitoring and evaluation

-This measure would be monitored through information collected from tax returns and receipts, information from fuel suppliers when making claims for the new relief and through continuing communication with private pleasure craft representative bodies and users.
+This measure will be monitored through information collected from tax returns and receipts, information from fuel suppliers when making claims for the new relief and through continuing communication with private pleasure craft representative bodies and users.

-If you have any questions about this measure, contact Gary Satchell on Telephone: 03000 585802 or email: firstname.lastname@example.org.
+If you have any questions about this measure, contact Michael Lyttle on Telephone: 03000 585 637 or email: email@example.com.